 I will show you 2 ways to design a WordPress e-commerce website that sells products and courses/events using WooCommerce.
 Both methods use the standard WooCommerce cart and checkout, allowing customers to add products AND book a course/event at the same time.
 Your customers can pay for products and events in a single transaction.
 This creates a seamless experience that maximizes your sales.

 Both of these methods use WooCommerce, as this is the best WordPress e-commerce plugin and has all the features that most websites need.
-It also has plenty of add-ons and other plugins to meet more unusual requirements.
+It also has plenty of extensions and other plugins to meet more unusual requirements.
 And surprisingly it's free, too!